crocmons/AIOD-rest-api/docs/developer/schema/index.md

-For the model implementation we make use of [SQLModel](https://sqlmodel.tiangolo.com/), a layer on top of the ORM framework [SQLAlchemy](https://www.sqlalchemy.org/) and the serialization, validation and documentation (creating Swagger) framework [pydantic](https://docs.pydantic.dev/), created by the developer of FASTApi, the framework we use for routing.
+For the model implementation we make use of [SQLModel](https://sqlmodel.tiangolo.com/), a layer on top of the ORM framework [SQLAlchemy](https://www.sqlalchemy.org/) and the serialization, validation and documentation (creating Swagger) framework [pydantic](https://docs.pydantic.dev/), created by the developer of FastAPI, the framework we use for routing.

 SQLModel makes it possible to define only a single model instead of defining the database-layer (SQLAlchemy) and the logic-layer (Pydantic) separately.